kelson8/homelab/README.md

  * Move docker projects into a docker folder
  * Put any custom configs that doesn't contain sensitive info under linux_configs folder
  * Add install guides for my systems as future references (vm's and physical, linux and windows)
+ * Fix photoprism and move any passwords into a .env file